-- any delay in the enrollment or ultimate completion of the Phase 2b trial of FX-322 (FX-322-208), extension trials of FX-322-111 and FX-322-112 and any futures clinical trials of FX-322 for the treatment of SNHL; - the results the Phase 2b trial of FX-322 (FX-322-208), extension trials of FX-322-111 and FX-322-112 or any future clinical trials of FX-322 for the treatment of SNHL or clinical trials of our competitors for the same or similar indication.
-For example, the price of our common stock decreased significantly following the announcement of our Phase 2a (FX-322-202) interim results, showing that four weekly injections in subjects with mild to moderately severe SNHL did not demonstrate improvements in hearing measures versus placebo, a finding we believe is due to an uncontrolled bias and the limitation to a single baseline measure; - our ability to develop FX-345, our remyelination program, or any additional product candidates based on our PCA platform; - any delay in submitting a regulatory filing and any adverse development or perceived adverse development with respect to the regulatory review of such filing; - failure to successfully develop and commercialize FX-322 or FX-345 for the treatment of SNHL or any future product candidates; - inability to obtain additional funding; - regulatory or legal developments in the United States and other countries applicable to our PCA platform or any product candidate: - adverse regulatory decisions; - changes in the structure of healthcare payment systems; - adverse developments concerning our CMOs or CROs; - · inability to obtain adequate product supply for our other product candidates, or the inability to do so at acceptable prices; - introduction of new products, services or technologies by our competitors; - our ability to effectively manage our growth; - failure to meet or exceed financial projections we provide to the public; - failure to meet or exceed the estimates and projections of the investment community; - changes in the market valuations of companies similar to us; - market conditions in the biotechnology and pharmaceutical sectors, and the issuance of new or changed securities analysts' reports or recommendations; - announcements of significant acquisitions, strategic collaborations, joint ventures or capital commitments by us or our competitors; - the termination of a collaboration agreement, licensing agreement or other strategic arrangement, or the inability to establish additional collaboration arrangements that we need on favorable terms, or at all; - significant lawsuits and their outcomes, including patent or shareholder litigation, and disputes or other developments relating to our proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our product candidates and PCA platform; - additions or departures of key scientific or management personnel; - sales of our common stock by us or our shareholders in the future;
+- any delay in the enrollment or ultimate completion of the planned Phase 1 study in our MS Program; - the results of the planned Phase 1 study in our MS Program, or any future clinical trials of our MS Program or clinical trials of our competitors for the same or similar indication.
+For example, the price of our common stock decreased significantly following the announcement of our FX-322 Phase 2a (FX-322-202) interim results and our FX-322 Phase 2b (FX-322-208) results; - our ability to develop our remyelination program in MS, or any additional product candidates based on our PCA approach; - any delay in submitting a regulatory filing and any adverse development or perceived adverse development with respect to the regulatory review of such filing; - failure to successfully develop an MS therapeutic or any future product candidates;

-- · trading volume of our common stock; and - general economic, industry and market conditions, including the effects of recession or slow economic growth in the U.S. and abroad, interest rates, fuel prices, international currency fluctuations, corruption, political instability, acts of war, including the hostilities between Russia and Ukraine, acts of terrorism, and the ongoing COVID-19 pandemic or other public health crises.
+- inability to obtain additional funding; - regulatory or legal developments in the United States and other countries applicable to our PCA approach or any product candidate: - adverse regulatory decisions; - changes in the structure of healthcare payment systems; - adverse developments concerning our CMOs or CROs; - inability to obtain adequate product supply for our other product candidates, or the inability to do so at acceptable prices; - introduction of new products, services or technologies by our competitors; - our ability to effectively manage our growth; - failure to meet or exceed financial projections we provide to the public; - failure to meet or exceed the estimates and projections of the investment community; - changes in the market valuations of companies similar to us; - market conditions in the biotechnology and pharmaceutical sectors, and the issuance of new or changed securities analysts' reports or recommendations; - announcements of significant acquisitions, strategic collaborations, joint ventures or capital commitments by us or our competitors; - the termination of a collaboration agreement, licensing agreement or other strategic arrangement, or the inability to establish additional collaboration arrangements that we need on favorable terms, or at all; - significant lawsuits and their outcomes, including patent or shareholder litigation, and disputes or other developments relating to our proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our product candidates and PCA approach; - additions or departures of key scientific or management personnel; - sales of our common stock by us or our shareholders in the future; - trading volume of our common stock; and - general economic, industry and market conditions, including the effects of recession or slow economic growth in the U.S. and abroad, interest rates, inflation rates, labor shortages, supply chain difficulties, fuel prices, international currency fluctuations, corruption, political instability, acts of war, including the hostilities between Russia and Ukraine and the escalation of tensions between China and Taiwan, acts of terrorism, and the ongoing COVID-19 pandemic or other public health crises.

-In addition, the trading prices for common stock of biopharmaceutical companies have been highly volatile as a result of the COVID-19 pandemic.
-The ongoing COVID-19 pandemic continues to rapidly evolve.
-The extent to which the outbreak may impact our business and clinical trials will depend on future developments, which are highly uncertain and cannot be predicted with confidence.
+In addition, the trading prices for common stock of biopharmaceutical companies continue to be highly volatile as a result of the COVID-19 pandemic and general market conditions, among other reasons.
+The COVID-19 pandemic and fluctuations in the global economy continue to evolve and remain unpredictable.
+The extent to which a public health emergency, such as the COVID-19 pandemic, may impact our business and clinical trials will depend on future developments, which are highly uncertain and cannot be predicted with confidence.